matrix-org/synapse/docs/federate.md

 The ``server_name`` configured in the Synapse configuration file (often ``homeserver.yaml``) defines how resources (users, rooms,...) will be identified (ie: ``@user:example.com``, ``#room:example.com``).
-By default, it is also the default domain that other servers will use to try to reach your server via port 8448.
+By default, it is also the domain that other servers will use to try to reach your server via port 8448.
 This is easy to set up and will work provided you set the ``server_name`` to match your machine's public DNS hostname, and provide Synapse with a TLS certificate